DesperC/Awesome-Splatoon3-Hacking/README.md

 # Awesome-Splatoon3-Hacking
 repo containing resources to learn splatoon 3 hacking/modding

-THIS REPO IS A HUGE W.I.P.
+THIS REPO IS A HUGE W.I.P. and it is very unfinished.
 Its my side side project when i literally have nothing else to work on

 This will not teach you to use mods/hacks online as that is unsafe.
 There might be a section to using camera hacks in battle replays later but thats it ****DO NOT USE ANY OF THIS ONLINE.
 MAKE SURE TO SET UP YOUR HACKED SWITCH PROPERLY****